‘It’s like the scene from Ghost,’ Laura quipped, ‘Just without the romance or skill.’

 After watching a demonstration from Yuli on felt making, we wandered to the top of the chapel to see more of her work.
 From hot water bottle covers to cosy yoga pillows, the upper floor was bursting with beautiful felt creations: all of which were clearly crafted with intent, meaning and care.

-‘You must be the twins,’ a voice said from behind a large, industrial sewing machine.
+‘You must be the twins,’ a voice said from behind a large, industrial sewing machine on the next stop of our Dartmoor Artisan Trail.
 Scurrying in from the snow, we peeped over the top of the machine to discover the cheery face of Alison Hastie – owner of Green Shoes and our final working studio visit of the day.
 Established in 1981, Green Shoes is listed as one of the world’s most ethical shoemakers.
 Housed in yet another atmospheric chapel, Alison and her small team craft hand-made, custom shoes that are sourced from full-grain leather or vegan alternatives.
 Unlike our £10 pair of Primark pumps, which often get discarded after a couple of months, Green Shoes are resoleable and can last many years.

 Feeling increasingly guilty at our often lack of thought to the longevitiy of the products we buy, Laura and I toured the chapel of shoes.
 On the top floor we discovered perhaps our favourite ‘Green Shoes’ products: neatly lined pairs of pixie like, wool slippers.
 Grabbing a pair, Laura immediately tore off her walking boots.
 Having endured endless moans about her chillblane riddled feet, even I encouraged her to slip on a pair.
 Clearly delighted at the instant warmth and comfort, Laura declared she’d buy them.
 A convert to sustainable shoes already – Alison had done well.